🎧 Too lazy to read? Listen to an audio summary.

 🔊 White noise machine

 LectroFan Classic is the right call for Mexican conditions: loudest output (peaks near 80 dB), broadest frequency range, best at masking barking and bass bleed specifically.
-Yogasleep Dohm works if your noise is moderate and you prefer a natural fan sound.
+Yogasleep Dohm works for moderate noise with a preference for natural fan sound.
 LectroFan Micro 2 has a built-in battery for travel.

 🪟 Window inserts

 Indow window inserts are acrylic panels that press into your existing frame with no modification.
-Independent testing shows roughly 18–19 dB reduction over single-pane windows — which sounds like cutting perceived volume roughly in half.
+Independent testing shows roughly 18–19 dB reduction over single-pane windows — cutting perceived volume roughly in half.
 Renter-friendly because they're removable.
-The single highest-impact intervention if you have a budget for it.
+The single highest-impact intervention if you have the budget.

 🚪 Seal gaps first, spend later

 Before buying anything expensive, check for air gaps around windows and exterior doors.
 Most Mexican rentals have significant gaps.
 Sound travels through air more efficiently than through walls.
-Weather stripping and acoustic sealant cost $10 and sometimes solve more than you'd expect.
+Self-adhesive weather stripping and acoustic sealant cost $10 and sometimes solve more than you'd expect.
 Add heavy curtains on top.
 Then escalate.

 🐕 Ultrasonic deterrents (honest take)

-A University of Lincoln trial found up to 70% reduction in nuisance barking.
+A University of Lincoln trial found up to 70% reduction in nuisance barking from automatic ultrasonic bark deterrents.
 Real-world results are mixed — many dogs habituate within two weeks.
 They're aversive by design.
 Worth trying if the neighbor relationship allows and the dog is in range.
 Don't expect them to solve a chronic problem permanently.

-The layered approach is what works in practice.
-Window sealing plus heavy curtains plus a LectroFan plus foam earplugs can realistically take a 55–65 dB ambient disaster down to the 30–40 dB range where the WHO says sleep quality is actually achievable.
+The layered approach is what actually works.
+Window sealing plus heavy curtains plus a LectroFan plus foam earplugs can realistically take a 55–65 dB ambient mess down to the 30–40 dB range where the WHO says sleep quality is achievable.
 You’re building an acoustic environment because the building and the neighborhood weren’t designed to provide one.

 Pick Your Neighborhood Before You Sign Anything

-What no location choice fixes: roosters, church bells, and fireworks for civic holidays.
-These are structural features of Mexican life.
+Roosters, church bells, and fireworks for civic holidays are structural features of Mexican life.
 They follow you everywhere.
 Make your peace or invest in good foam earplugs and a dark sense of humor.
+No neighborhood selection eliminates them.

 The Acceptance Part